dekoza/mtgpl/MH2.rst

    Tizerus Charger escapes with your choice of a +1/+1 counter or a flying counter on it.

-:mtgtip:`Tourach, Dread Cantor<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f3526751-0101-4d91-a496-c53cd92326e0.jpg?1622389390|https://scryfall.com/card/mh2/102/tourach-dread-cantor?utm_source=api>`
+:mtgtip:`Tourach, Dread Cantor<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f3526751-0101-4d91-a496-c53cd92326e0.jpg?1622996726|https://scryfall.com/card/mh2/102/tourach-dread-cantor?utm_source=api>`
    Kicker |mana_b|\ |mana_b| (You may pay an additional |mana_b|\ |mana_b| as you cast this spell.)

    Protection from white

    Whenever an opponent discards a card, put a +1/+1 counter on Tourach, Dread Cantor.

-   When Tourach enters the battelfield, if it was kicked, target opponent discards two cards at random.
+   When Tourach enters the battlefield, if it was kicked, target opponent discards two cards at random.

 :mtgtip:`Tourach's Canticle<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/d/4d97fd7d-c29f-4db0-b909-2f6aa9c39d65.jpg?1621884951|https://scryfall.com/card/mh2/103/tourachs-canticle?utm_source=api>`